Sunday, January 27, 2008

 Sometimes it's best to let that one get away

 But then he asked me if by any chance, the laptop I bought was a a store loaner / demo unit.
 Why, yes, I replied.
 Indeed it was a demo unit.
-Part of what fueled my romantic fervor towards this laptop was that it was the last unit in store!
-In fact, they've been discontinued, and this was my last chance to buy a laptop of this kind.
+In fact, part of why I bought it was that it was the last unit in store!
+They've been discontinued, and this was my last chance to buy a laptop of this kind.
 Nothing can inflate an item's desirability like knowing that this is your last chance to nab it!
 The tech support guy said, ah-ha!
 You never know what its previous users did to it, that might have corrupted the OS.
 Well, uh, maybe, but Fry's told me they wipe the lappy clean and reinstall the OS from scratch!
 Still, the guy said, my only recourse at this point was to reinstall Windows myself from recovery discs.

 Thank you, I said.
 And I went back to Fry's and returned it.

-So now I'm back to the laptop meat market. :-) I'll be more careful next time -- with my time and money, if not my heart. :-)
+So now I'm back on the market for laptops.
+I'll be more careful next time -- with my time and money, if not my heart.

 Friday, January 11, 2008